Autism

 How we can support them, how we understand, how we can offer our empathy, how we can educate our own children – these are the things we need to reflect on.

-The National Autistic Society has a number of videos designed to help us understand autism and ASD which are definitely worth checking out.
+The National Autistic Society has several videos designed to help us understand autism and ASD, which are worth checking out.

 Autism support for South Australian families

-If you are in South Australia, you may also be interested in Kudos Services, a not-for-profit organisation that specialises in therapeutic supports focused on children (7 years and up).
+If you are in South Australia, you may also be interested in Kudos Services, a not-for-profit organisation that specialises in therapeutic support focused on children (7 years and up).

-This includes autism and ASD but Kudos Services also offers support for children and young people with developmental delays and/or physical disabilities.
-They offer support with OT, speech therapy, behaviour support, among other specialist services.
+This includes autism and ASD, but Kudos Services also offers support for children and young people with developmental delays and/or physical disabilities.
+They offer support with OT, speech therapy, and behaviour support, among other specialist services.

 If you are in South Australia and looking for support for your child or teenager, please give the team at Kudos Services a call.
 They are there to help and can make a major impact on your young one’s world.